Origin of the Romanians: Central and Northern Balkans

 Fortified settlements built on hill-tops characterized the landscape in Illyricum before the Roman conquest.
 In addition, pile dwellings formed villages along the rivers Sava and its tributaries.
 Roman coins unearthed in the northwestern regions may indicate that trading contacts between the Roman Empire and Illyricum began in the 2nd century BC, but piracy, quite widespread in this period, could also contribute to their cumulation.
 The first Roman road in the Balkans, the Via Egnatia which linked Thessaloniki with Dyrrhachium was built in 140 BC.
 Byllis and Dyrrhachium, the earliest Roman colonies were founded a century later.
 The Romans established a number of colonies for veterans and other towns, including Emona, Siscia, Sirmium and Iovia Botivo, in the next four centuries.

 Hand-made pottery of local tradition remained popular even after potter's wheel was introduced by the Romans.
-Likewise, as it is demonstrated by altars dedicated to Illyrian deities at Bihać and Topusko, native cults survived the Roman conquest.
+Likewise, as is demonstrated by altars dedicated to Illyrian deities at Bihać and Topusko, native cults survived the Roman conquest.
 Latin inscriptions on stone monuments prove the existence of a native aristocracy in Roman times.
 Native settlements flourished in the mining districts in Upper Moesia up until the 4th century.
 Native names and local burial rites only disappeared in these territories in the 3rd century.
 In contrast, the frontier region along the Lower Danube in Moesia had already in the 1st century AD transformed into "a secure Roman-only zone" (Brad Bartel), from where the natives were moved.

 Emperors born in Illyricum, a common phenomenon of the period, erected a number of imperial residences at their birthplaces.
 For instance, a palace was built for Maximianus Herculius near Sirmium, and another for Constantine the Great in Mediana.
 New buildings, rich burials and late Roman inscriptions show that Horreum Margi, Remesiana, Siscia, Viminacium, and other centers of administration also prospered under these emperors.
 Archaeological research – including the large cemeteries unearthed at Ulpianum and Naissus – shows that Christian communities flourished in Pannonia and Moesia from the 4th century.
 Inscriptions from the 5th century point at Christian communities surviving the destruction brought by the Huns at Naissus, Viminacium and other towns of Upper Moesia.
 In contrast, villae rusticae which had been centers of agriculture from the 1st century disappeared around 450.
 Likewise, forums, well planned streets and other traditional elements of urban architecture ceased to exist.
 For instance, Sirmium "disintegrated into small hamlets emerging in urban areas that had not been in use until then" after 450.
 New fortified centers developed around newly erected Christian churches in Sirmium, Novae, and many other towns by around 500.
 In contrast with towns, there are only two archaeological sites from this period identified as rural settlements.